smartgh0/final-project-smartgh0/README.md

 By analyzing real-world examples and leveraging asset pricing models, we highlight the practical implications of considering risk in elevation strategies.

-The project was built using Juli, Quarto and juperter notebooks.
+The project was built using Julia, Quarto and juperter notebooks.
 See full project report for the results and more details on the project.